--Provide two adults references (teacher or guidance counselor preferred)
+-Provide two adult references (teacher or guidance counselor preferred)

 HOW DO I JOIN THE ACADEMY?

 The academy is a free 6-week course held twice a year in the Spring and Fall.
-Participants who wish to join can only sign up for one of the two sessions.
+A one-week course is held during the Summer.
+Participants who wish to join can only sign up for one of the three sessions.